ITISFoundation/osparc-simcore/docs/releasing-workflow-instructions.md

     # develop the fix here, git commit, git push, have someone review your code

-    git commit -m "this is my awsome fix for this problematic issue" git push --set-upstream origin/hotfix_v1_4_x
+    git commit -m "this is my awsome fix for this problematic issue"

+    # WARNING: never push this branch BEFORE the actual release is completed. pcrespov did it and the release CI job could not push images!!
+    git push --set-upstream origin/hotfix_v1_4_x

     # - NO NEED to pull request